thomasnield/rxjavafx-guide/9, Switching, Throttling, and Buffering.md

 }
 ```

 Now if we click several items on the top `ListView`, you will notice a 3-second lag before the letters show up on the bottom `ListView`.
-This emulates long-running requests for each click, and now we have these requests queuing up and causing the bottom `ListView` to go berserk as it trys to catch up and display each request.
+This emulates long-running requests for each click, and now we have these requests queuing up and causing the bottom `ListView` to go berserk, trying to display each previous request before it gets to the current one.
 Obviously, this is undesirable.
 We likely want to kill previous requests when a new one comes in.
 This is simple to do.
 Just change the `flatMap()` that emits the `List<String>` of characters to a `switchMap()`.

 **Java**